MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nf-propsys-pscreatememorypropertystore.md

 This function creates an in-memory property store object that implements <a href="/windows/desktop/api/propsys/nn-propsys-ipropertystore">IPropertyStore</a>, <a href="/windows/desktop/api/propsys/nn-propsys-inamedpropertystore">INamedPropertyStore</a>, <a href="/windows/desktop/api/propsys/nn-propsys-ipropertystorecache">IPropertyStoreCache</a>, <a href="/windows/desktop/api/objidl/nn-objidl-ipersiststream">IPersistStream</a>, <a href="../oaidl/nn-oaidl-ipropertybag.md">IPropertyBag</a>, and <a href="/windows/desktop/api/propsys/nn-propsys-ipersistserializedpropstorage">IPersistSerializedPropStorage</a>.

-This is the same object identified by `InMemoryPropertyStore` and `InMemoryPropertyStoreMarshalByValue` (constructed with CoCreateInstance). `InMemoryPropertyStoreMarshalByValue` can be used in designs that pass objects between processes to make them more efficient.
+This is the same object identified by `InMemoryPropertyStore` (`CLSID_InMemoryPropertyStore`) and `InMemoryPropertyStoreMarshalByValue` (`CLSID_InMemoryPropertyStoreMarshalByValue`), constructed with CoCreateInstance.

+`InMemoryPropertyStoreMarshalByValue` can be used in designs that pass objects between processes to make them more efficient.
 It implements [marshal by value](https://devblogs.microsoft.com/oldnewthing/20220617-41/?p=106760), creating a copy of the object in the unmarshal context and avoids inter-process communication that can be expensive.